Skip to main content

 Sync Mode

 This is the default mode.
-Agent waits for a response from external agent.
-Default timeout value is 30 seconds.
-If the request times out, ON_FAILURE event is triggered.
+The agent waits for a response from the external agent.
+The default timeout is 30 seconds.
+If the request times out, the ON_FAILURE event is triggered.

 - TO: Risk_Analyzer